rmcanany/SolidEdgeHousekeeper/README_NEW.md

 `Wildcard_contains` is like `contains`, except with wildcards.
 For example `[bfj]ake` would match
 `bake`, `fake`, and `jake`.
-The `contains` part means that `I baked the cake!` would also match.
+The `contains` part means that `I baked the pie!` would also match.

 Internally the
 [**VB Like Operator**](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/like-operator)